 Government Documents & Information Collection Overview

 We are located in the Frank Melville Jr. Memorial Library on the second floor of the Reference area.
 To find us enter the Central Reading Room of the Melville Library, walk past the first archway and the Information/Reference Desk and then go right through the second archway.
-On your right you will see the stairs up to Government Documents, Office: Room C-2601.
+On your right you will see the stairs up to the Government Documents, Office: Room C-2601.